-Ongoing law requires the AG to establish and maintain a State Registry of Sex Offenders and Child-victim Offenders that is housed at BCII and that contains certain information.
-The act modifies the information that must be contained in the State Registry and other provisions regarding it.

-Under the act, the State Registry must contain all of the registration, change of address, and address verification information BCII receives pursuant to the SORN Law's provisions regarding each sexually oriented or child-victim oriented offender and each juvenile offender registrant or out-of-state juvenile offender registrant, all of the information BCII receives from DRC or DYS prior to the release of a person who has committed a sexually oriented offense or child-victim oriented offense, and any notice of an order terminating or modifying an offender's or delinquent child's duty to comply with the SORN Law that BCII receives.
-For a sexually oriented or child-victim oriented offender, the State Registry also must indicate whether the conviction or guilty plea was in a criminal prosecution or in a serious youthful offender case.
-The act specifies that the State Registry is not open to inspection by the public or by any person other than certain peace officers, law enforcement officers, BCII employees, and the Registrar of Motor Vehicles.
+Existing law retained by the bill requires the AG, not later than July 1, 1997, to establish and maintain a State Registry of Sex Offenders and Child-victim Offenders that is housed at BCII and that contains certain information.
+The bill modifies the information that must be contained in the State Registry and other provisions regarding it.
+Under the bill, the State Registry must contain all of the registration, change of address, and address verification information BCII receives pursuant to the SORN Law's provisions regarding each person who is convicted of, pleads guilty to, has been convicted of, or has pleaded guilty to a sexually oriented offense or a child-victim oriented offense and each person who is adjudicated a delinquent child for committing a sexually oriented offense or a child-victim oriented offense and is classified a juvenile offender registrant or is an out-of-state juvenile offender registrant based on that adjudication, all of the information BCII receives from DRC or DYS pursuant to R.C.
+2950.14, and any notice of an order terminating or modifying an offender's or delinquent child's duty to comply with the SORN Law that BCII receives pursuant to the bill.
+For a person who was convicted of or pleaded guilty to the sexually oriented offense or child-victim related offense, the State Registry also must indicate whether the conviction or guilty plea was in a criminal prosecution or in a serious youthful offender case.
+The bill specifies that the State Registry is not open to inspection by the public or by any person other than a person identified in R.C.
+2950.08, as described above in 'Public access to SORN Law registration information and materials."
 (R.C.
 2950.13(A)(1).)

-The act specifies that, in addition to the information and material described above, the State Registry must include all of the following regarding each person who is listed in it (R.C.
+The bill specifies that, in addition to the information and material described above, the State Registry must include all of the following regarding each person who is listed in it (R.C.
 2950.13(A)(1)):

-(1) A citation for, and the name of, all sexually oriented offenses or childvictim oriented offenses of which the person was convicted, to which the person pleaded guilty, or for which the person was adjudicated a delinquent child and that resulted in a registration duty, and the date on which those offenses were committed;
+(1) A citation for, and the name of, the most recent sexually oriented offense or child-victim oriented offense of which the person was convicted, to which the person pleaded guilty, or for which the person was adjudicated a delinquent child and that resulted in a registration duty, and the date on which that offense was committed: